scalar/scalar/documentation/integrations/dotnet.md

     // Bearer
     options
-        .WithPreferredScheme("Bearer") // Security scheme name from the OpenAPI document .WithHttpBearerAuthentication(bearer =>
+        .WithHttpBearerAuthentication(bearer =>
         {
             bearer.Token = "your-bearer-token";
         });
 });
 ```

+> [!NOTE]
+> The `PreferredSecurityScheme` property is optional and only useful if the OpenAPI document contains multiple security schemes.

 ### OpenAPI Document